tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

 *Log in to your OCI account as a fleet administrator.*

-- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and select **Autonomous Database or Autonomous Dedicated Infrastructure**.
+- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and select **Autonomous AI Database or Autonomous Dedicated Infrastructure**.

     ![create-avmc-pc1](./images/create-avmc-pc1.png " ")